bodo-ai/Bodo/docs/source/programming_with_bodo/user_guide.rst

 User Guide
 ======================

-In this section, we will explain core Bodo concepts in detail, introduce useful Bodo features and discuss advanced parallelism topics.
+In this section, we will introduce useful Bodo features and discuss advanced parallelism topics.

 Data Distribution